cameronparlman/CS480-Final-Project/README.md

 # A video facial recognizer using:
-* opencv for facial recognition
+* Opencv for facial recognition
-* nodejs/express for the website
+* Nodejs/express for the website
-* ffmpeg for video manipulation
+* Ffmpeg for video manipulation
-* google cloud for the server/computation
+* Google Cloud for the server/computation
-* languages:
+* Languages:
   * c++, python, javascript, html, css, bash

 # Instructions: